 - Erich Seamon

 Hi – my name is Erich Seamon.
-I am a Ph.D. candidate at the University of Idaho, working on machine learning techniques and their applications to agriculture and climate, under Dr. Paul Gessler.
-I have 20 years of experience in data science, machine learning and geographic information systems (GIS), possess an M.S. in the geosciences, and am certified as a project manager (PMP) and GIS professional (GISP).
-I regularly build machine learning predictive models (linear/multivariate regression, logistic regression, naïve bayes, support vector machines, decision trees/random forest, KNN, kmeans, hierarchical clustering, convolutional and long-short term memory (LTSM) neural networks), using R, python, apache spark, and tensorflow.
+I’m quantitative climatologist and data scientist – and currently a postdoctoral fellow @ the University of Idaho’s Institute for Modeling, Collaboration, and Innovation (http://imci.uidaho.edu).
+My research focus is on the use of machine learning and spatiotemporal methods to explore associations of climate with differing facets of society – including agriculture and health.
+I regularly build ML predictive models (linear/multivariate regression, logistic regression, naïve bayes, support vector machines, decision trees/random forest, KNN, kmeans, hierarchical clustering, convolutional and long-short term memory (LTSM) neural networks) using R, python, apache spark, and tensorflow.
 My model outputs can be seen at http://erich.io/dashboards.
-I’ve worked for a number of organizations, including:
+I’ve worked for a number of organizations/research teams, including:

 Soil Health Feedback Systems – currently a Co-Principal Investigator on a two year project (2018-2020) funded thru the Socio-Environmental Synthesis Center (SESYNC) to explore socio-ecological feedback mechanisms in relationship to soil health (www.soilhealthfeedback.org).

 Climate Impacts Research Consortium – presently engaged as a researcher with CIRC, working on data mining and climate impacts related to drought and agriculture (www.pnwcirc.org).
 CIRC is one of nine NOAA RISA teams that are exploring climate impact issues.

 University of Idaho – worked from 2011-2018 as an environmental data manager for a 20M USDA climate change funded research team, Regional Approaches to Climate Change for Pacific Northwest Agriculture (http://reacchpna.org)